 What Causes Panic Attacks in Dogs?

-- Reaction to loud noises such as fireworks, thunderstorms, and gunshots
+- Noise anxiety can trigger an intense fear of loud noises or unexpected noises such as fireworks, thunderstorms, and gunshots.

-- Emotional stress from being left alone for long periods of time or rehomed multiple times
+- Separation anxiety can occur through the emotional stress of being alone for long periods of time without their owner or from being rehomed multiple times.

-- Fear associated with a dog park, dog boarding, or other places where dogs gather
+- Extreme stress associated with a dog park, dog boarding, or other places where other animals gather.

-A dog panic attack can be scary and even dangerous if your pet takes off running at full speed.
-Make sure you are aware of what triggers cause a panic attack so you can avoid them.
+Your dog’s panic attacks can be scary and even dangerous if your pet takes off running at full speed.
+As pet owners, it’s a good idea to make sure we are aware of what triggers will cause a panic attack.

-If your dog suddenly suffers a panic attack, the symptoms can come on very quickly and last for a few moments or even hours.
+If your anxious dog starts to experience panic attacks suddenly, you may find the symptoms can come on very quickly and last for a few moments or even hours.

-If your dog has suffered from panic attacks before, he may know how to help himself by retreating into his safe zone such as under the bed or in a dog crate.
+If your pup has experienced panic attacks before, he may know how to help himself by retreating into his safe haven such as under the bed or in a dog crate.

-The length of time that this lasts will depend on what caused the dog’s anxiety to flare up.
+The length of time that this lasts will depend on what the trigger was to cause the flare up.

 Can Dogs Have Panic Attacks at Night?

-Don’t be surprised if your dog begins pacing, panting, drooling excessively, or acting nervous when he wakes up after suffering an anxiety attack during sleep.
+Don’t be surprised if your anxious dog begins pacing, panting, drooling excessively, or acting nervous when he wakes up after suffering an attack during sleep.

-If this happens frequently you may want to make sure your dog is sleeping in an environment that will keep him safe such as a dog crate.
+If this happens frequently you may want to make sure your anxious pup is sleeping in an environment that will keep him feeling safe such as a crate.

 What Do I Do If My Dog is Having a Panic Attack?

-If you feel helpless when your dog is having a panic attack, you are not alone.
-Many dog owners feel this way when their dog suddenly becomes anxious and upset for no apparent reason.
+If you feel helpless when your dog suffers a panic attack, you are not alone.
+Many owners feel this way when their dog may suddenly become anxious and upset for no apparent reason.

-If this happens, do not attempt to put him in a dog crate or any place where he can feel trapped.
-This will make him even more upset and agitated than before the panic attack began.
+If this happens, do not attempt to put them in a dog crate or any place where your pet can feel trapped.
+This will make them even more upset and agitated than before the panic attack began.

-Instead, try to remain calm so your dog knows you are not part of what is upsetting him.
-He may also be able to pick up on your nervousness and become more anxious, which will cause the cycle to continue.
+Instead, try to remain calm so your dog knows you are not part of what is upsetting them.
+Your pup may also be able to pick up on your nervousness and their fear may worsen, which will cause the cycle to continue.

 Ways to Prevent Your Dog from Having a Panic Attack

-There are techniques you can try to prevent your furry friend from having a dog panic attack:
+Here are some helpful techniques you can try to prevent your dog’s panic attack:

-- Try to keep your dog’s routine as consistent as possible, including their feeding schedule and exercise regimen.
+- Try to keep your dog in a consistent routine as much as possible, including their feeding schedule and exercise regimen.

 - When it is time for a bath or nail trimmings make sure you have plenty of treats on hand.
 Dogs may experience more stress during these activities if they are not used to them or do not understand why they are being done.

 - If you know or suspect there will be changes in your dog’s life, make sure you take the time to slowly prepare them beforehand.
-This includes any changes in your dog’s routine, moving to a new home or even just dog daycare.
+This includes any changes in your dog’s routine, moving to a new house or even just doggie daycare.

 - Keep walks short and fun!
 When dogs are on leash they can feel trapped if they get scared by another dog or person.